“For God so loved the world that He gave His only begotten Son.” John 3:16

 The third ritual was to illuminate the Temple.
 Huge candelabras were lit in the Court of Women by young Levite boys who filled the candelabra’s basins with oil.
 They also fashioned old linen once used by the priests into wicks.
 It’s said the candelabras put off so much light that people could see the Temple on its hill from miles away.

-After the candelabras were lit, male dancers with torches would perform while an orchestra played nearby.
+After the candelabras were lit, male dancers with torches would perform while musicians played nearby.
 It became quite a party for those in attendance.
 But again, this was not commanded by God, according to Leviticus 23.

-The fourth ritual was to build sukkot where the people lived in them for seven days.
+The fourth ritual was to build sukkot, where the people lived for seven days.
 It is the only ritual based on the Bible.